aaronshaver/2d-particle-gravity/README.md

    abstract base class Thing, which would enforce the implmentation of its properties.
 But, 1) it's unclear how Pythonic this is, and 2) it would break Python 2.x compatibility so I left it alone.

+4. It wasn't perfectly clear from the problem description whether rocks could start out underneath tables.
+If they can't, there might be an opportunity for optimization (by ignoring everything underneath a table).
+I chose to make the input maximally flexible, but if this were a work assignment, I'd push for clarity in what the client wants/needs.